 Build a retaining wall

-A retaining wall is a structure erected to support an excavated or filled embankment.
+A 'retaining wall' is a structure erected to support an excavated or filled embankment.
+If you are proposing to build a retaining wall, find out if you need planning and/or building approval.

 A PD Online property enquiry can help you determine if the proposal requires Council approval.
 You can also phone 07 3403 8888 to speak to a town planner.